prashantzsingh/shop_app/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+//follow these steps after extracting code
+1.Inside orders.dart,product.dart and products.dart, you will see the final url where it is written your firebase link 2.go to final url and copy paste your firebase realtime database link as written there 3.finally save and run the project with firebase as a backend